Super Star Soldier: Gameplay

 The game includes a variety of weapons including flamethrowers, electricity, spread guns and heat-seeking missiles.
 It consists of eight levels.

 Plot

 Taking place four years after Star Soldier, the original galactic invaders known as the Star Brain corps have returned from their crushing defeat from the Cesear star fighter and they are now led by the ultimate spaceship, Mother Brain.
 Earth's only defense lies in the Neo Cesear star fighter to finish what was started.

 Reception

-On release, Famicom Tsūshin scored the PC Engine version of the game a 33 out of 40.
-Virtual Console was given scores of 7.5/10 from IGN and 6.2/10 from GameSpot.
+The Japanese publication Micom BASIC Magazine ranked Super Star Soldier first in popularity in its September 1990 issue, and it received a 23.07/30 score in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 85 spot.
+The game received generally favorable reviews from critics.

+Legacy

 Artist Perry "Rozyrg" Sessions cited Super Star Soldier as one of the main influences for Super XYX.